HipsterBrown/rails-react-playground/README.md

 <react-island data-name="thing" data-props="<%= {propName: 'some value'}.to_json %>"></react-island>
 ```

-The hash could be an instance variable, it just needs to be stringified JSON data to be parsed by the Stimulus controller.
+The hash could be an instance variable, it just needs to be stringified JSON data to be parsed by the custom element.

 Or: